 To the natural question, why I presume to add another to so long a catalogue (which might be indefinitely lengthened), I reply, that the task of teaching a course of Pulpit Rhetoric in Union Theological Seminary soon convinced me that none of these books are adapted to be sufficient text-books for classes.
 While several of them contain features of great value, they all lack others which should be essential.
-I was therefore compelled very early to attempt the construction of such a course as would be an adequate guide to the evangelical Protestant preacher. approbation which my course has received from my pupils and brethren in the ministry, with their general and continued request for its publication, have encouraged me to attempt it.
+I was therefore compelled very early to attempt the construction of such a course as would be an adequate guide to the evangelical Protestant preacher.
+The approbation which my course has received from my pupils and brethren in the ministry, with their general and continued request for its publication, have encouraged me to attempt it.
 One object, at least, will be gained thereby, which is first with me-the throwing of my instructions into a form more useful to my pupils.

-If this work has any peculiarities to which value may be attached, they are these: that the necessity of eminent Christian character is urged throughout as the foundation of the sacred orator's power, and that a theory of preaching is asserted, with all the force which I could command, that honours God's inspired word and limits the preacher most strictly to its exclusive use as the sword of the Spirit.
+If this work has any peculiarities to which value may be attached, they are these: that the necessity of eminent Christian character is urged throughout as the foundation of the sacred orator's power, and that a theory of preaching is asserted, with all the force which I could command, that honours God's inspired word and limits, the preacher most strictly to its exclusive use as the sword of the Spirit.
 If my readers rise from the perusal with these two convictions enhanced in their souls-that it is grace which makes the preacher, and that nothing is preaching which is not expository of the Scriptures-my work is not in vain.

-These lectures were delivered by a Presbyterian, and to candidates for the Presbyterian ministry.
+I have preferred that the work should be issued by the publishing agency of my own denomination.
 But its doctrines are not denominational.
 The theory of preaching taught is equally adapted to all evangelical ministers.
 My hope and prayer are that my labour will be useful to all my brethren of every name, and will assist them to preach the glorious gospel of the Lord Jesus Christ more directly, more scripturally and more effectively, so that this divinely-ordained agency may resume its primitive power in the Church.